Sinskiy/seterraextra/firefox/README.md

 - Extention works only on pages, that contain */vgp/*, */fl/* or */ in their url

 This extensions adds following features for Seterra:
-- No label.
+- **No label**.
 When enabled, you don't have label with the name of the country you need to click and flag of that country.

-    Notes:
+    **Notes**:
     - To return your label you either need to finish your quiz or restart the page.
     - Can't be enabled when dark label is enabled

     <br/>

+- **No corner flag**.
+When enabled, flag in the top right corner of the quiz is invisible

-- Dark label.
+- **Dark label**.
 When enabled, background of label with the name of the country you need to click and flag of that country turns dark, and text on the label turns white.

-    Notes:
+    **Notes**:
     - Can't be enabled when no label is enabled

     <br/>

+- **Dark quiz header**.
+When enabled, header of the current quiz (that thing on the top of the quiz that displays the timer and more) turns dark

-- Darkmode.
+- **Darkmode**.
 When enabled, background turns dark, and color turns white (actually there were a lot of small issues to fix, so that's not as simple as sounds)

-- Dark quiz header.
-When enabled, header of the current quiz (that thing on the top of the quiz that displays the timer and more) turns dark

 There is a custom water feature in Chrome version of extension, but Firefox version doesn't have this feature because Firefox color picker works really different.
 Probably I'll add this feature in Firefox soon